MGoldstein18/partners/README.md

 4. Routes have been added and functions have been tested using Postman

 ## What we are doing next:
+1. 2F authentication
-1. Start on the front end - Home page, sign up, log in, send/receive requests
+2. Start on the front end - Home page, sign up, log in, send/receive requests
-2. Additional details for each user profile, authentication using JWT
+3. Additional details for each user profile
-3. Connection to courses
+4. Connection to courses